Banger

 • the desktop CLI

-• the MCP extension used by local AI tooling
+• local AI tooling

 They are not identical, but they need access to overlapping capabilities.

 The local runtime lets those clients converge on the same state and the same permissioned operations.
+In the current architecture, the Rust client SDK gives those clients a shared contract for talking to the service.

 Startup is part of the product